traineraio/installfest2020/README.md

 yarn add next-images
 ```

 And setting in the next config.
-Add to botom of `next.config.js`.
+Add to the bottom of `next.config.js`.

 ```js
 ...